andrezeitz/z-padel-milestone-5/README.md

   * I can get an order confirmation when someone is making a purchase

 * I planned the project [here](https://github.com/andrezeitz/z-padel/projects/1)

 ## Design

 ### Fonts
-I have chosen Lato for the header and logo as it is easy to read and has sufficient contrast to the main body font.
-The small caps style is used by Roboto that I feel look very clean in the quiz.
+I have chosen Lato for the headers as it is easy to read and has sufficient contrast to the main body font.
+Roboto for all other text.

 ### Colors
 The site features complementary Blue Crayola Forest Green Web, Pacific Blue, white and black to create a good contrast and improve readability.